 The Paricutin volcano gains its popularity and justified spot among the World’s 7 Natural Wonders as the youngest volcano on Earth that was observed and witnessed by people from its birth to its last eruption and extinction.
 The scientists were able to study the birth, activity and the death of a volcano.
 This cinder cone volcano is located in state Michoacan in Mexico.
 The first eruption came into life in 1943 and afterward Paricutin continued to erupt in the following 8 years when finally in 1952 the eruptions came to an end.

 HARBOR OF RIO DE JANEIRO

 The Harbor of Rio de Janeiro (named January River because it was discovered in the month of January) is located in Brazil, South America.
-The size of the harbor is 32 km and the highest peak along Harbor, Corcovado at 700 m above sea level is where the most famous Brazilian statue of the Christ the Redeemer stands.
+The size of the harbor is 32 km and at the highest peak along Harbor, Corcovado at 700 m above sea level, is where the most famous Brazilian statue of the Christ the Redeemer stands.
 The harbor is the result of a great mountain chain the Serra do Mar meeting the sea.
 It can be viewed in so many ways that it appears differently.
 Because of that became one of the World’s 7 Natural Wonders.